wltrup/Physics-Relativity-for-non-physicists/README.md

 # Relativity for non-physicists

 An essay about light, the appearance of objects, and the theory of relativity, for non-physicists.

+The goal for this project is to turn it into a book on the theory of relativity, for non-physicists, and it's still work in progress.

 Originally written on March 23, 2014.

 ## Creator